Núria Perpinyà: Plays

-Non Fiction: a Humanistic Relativism
+Non Fiction: A Humanistic Relativism

-Among Perpinyà's academic researches, it is worth to mention the studies on a Catalan poet of the sixties, Gabriel Ferrater, a friend of Gil de Biedma and Carlos Barral.
+Among Perpinyà's academic researches, it is worth to mention the studies on a Catalan poet of the 60s, Gabriel Ferrater, a friend of Gil de Biedma and Carlos Barral.
 An atypical intellectual who had an important influence on the following generations similar to Robert Graves, Robert Frost or W.H.
 Auden.
 In her study Gabriel Ferrater: Reception and Contradiction (1997), Perpinyà analyzed the myth of Ferrater and did a deconstruction of the Catalan criticism.
 A polemic book “dedicated to all the sceptical readers who realize that, in the literary criticism, nothing completely innocent is ever said”.

 Perpinyà reappeared in 2008 with “a demythologizing essay”.
 The Crypts of Criticism: Twenty Readings of The Odyssey; this book offered a wide view on different schools of Literary Theory.
 Written in “a casual style”, this essay particularly exemplified the theory with examples: twenty different interpretations about the Greek masterpiece.

 The defense of humanistic Relativism can also be observed in her novels in which a kaleidoscope of attitudes related to a particular topic often appeared.
 In 2010, Perpinyà won an international essay prize for 21st-century editorial of Mexico for her work More than a Machine.
 This epistemological essay is about knowledge and education that extended from the Age of Enlightenment to the present days, and it pleaded for a creative learning against a routine one.

 In 2014, Perpinya published her essay on Romanticism: Ruins, Nostalgia and Ugliness (2014) which analyzes the Romantic interest in the Middle Ages, from the eighteenth century to the successful series Game of Thrones.
 Also, one of the theses of the book is considered Romantic, Ruins's pictures as a precedent of Avant-garde's Ugliness.

 In 2019, appears her essay on the Catalan Avant-garde and Experimental Theatre, The Broken Chair.
 The book analyzes the hundred years of Catalan, Russian, European Avant-garde Theatre and Theatre of the Absurd from the beginning of twentieth century to the present.
 It deals with scenography, politics and dramaturgy topics.

-Her book Chaos, Virus, Calm, is a scientist and humanistic study on order and chaos where chaology is compared to artistic, political and social chaos, with particular emphasis on the concepts of Relativism and post-truth and on the collapse of the COVID-19 pandemic.
+Her book Chaos, Virus, Calm, is a scientist and humanistic study on order and chaos where chaos theory is compared to artistic, political and social chaos, with particular emphasis on the concepts of Relativism and post-truth and on the collapse of the COVID-19 pandemic.